rkingery/ml_tutorials/README.md

 ## Knowledge Assumed

-Regarding theory, I assume no background other than being able to read algebraic equations and some basic linear algebra.
-Knowledge of probability theory shouldn't be essential for going through the tutorials, but may be helpful in some areas.
+Regarding theory, I assume no background other than being able to read algebraic equations and some basic linear algebra (e.g. matrix multiplication, vectors).
+Knowledge of probability theory shouldn't be essential for going through most of the tutorials, but may be helpful in some areas.
+Similarly, if calculus shows up somewhere, you can probably ignore it and be fine.
 On the practical side of things, I assume that readers are familiar with python 3 and basic programming concepts in general.

 ## Contents